MichaelHaussmann/spil_ui/README.md

 General code cleanup is planned (typing, tests, etc.).

 Spil_UI has been released as early beta to help demonstrate the usage of Spil.

+### Todo

+- code: cleanup, documentation, typing, formatting (apologies to you reader)
+- window opening size and position, better default, and store for user
+- stylesheet & choice of light/dark
+- tab order (and arrows left/right) for mouseless navigation
+- arrow keys (up/down) in listwidgets
+- last action in conf for double click / default action
+- double-click "unsticks"
+- actions refresh browser when done
+- use Getter to show images

 *This documentation is work in progress.*